 We want to maximise the impact and reach of the research we fund, and ultimately we want to see this research benefiting men with, or at high risk of, prostate cancer and their families.
 To facilitate this, the research we support must be freely available to our supporters and to the research community through open access publication.

 All grant holders must comply with our Publication Policy:

 - Results should be published in such a way that allows unrestricted access to the data and information, and the research must be made publicly available as soon as possible.

 - All research manuscripts accepted for publication in a peer-reviewed journal should be done so in an open access format in all but very exceptional circumstances.
 Electronic copies of all manuscripts must be made available via Europe PubMed Central as soon as possible, although certainly no later than 6 months from the date of publication.

 - Once the results have been published, any relevant data and materials must be made available to other researchers upon request (subject to ethics, approvals and Intellectual Property consideration).

 - Investigators must inform us as early as possible when the results of their work has been accepted for publication or presentation.

 - Researchers must acknowledge the financial support from Prostate Cancer UK in the following format:

-“This work was supported by a Prostate Cancer UK Grant ([GRANT REFERENCE]).”
+“This work was supported by Prostate Cancer UK through a [Award Type] ([GRANT REFERENCE]).”